 Infant animals require higher levels of nutrition and energy than their adult counterparts, and kittens are no exception.
 Kittens have a lot of growing to do in a short space of time – they reach adulthood between 6 and 12 months of age.
 In fact, kittens grow approximately 15 times as quickly as human babies.
 Kittens have a large nutrient demand but only have very small stomachs, so they need to receive the required amount of nutrition in a relatively small amount of food; kitten food is specially formulated to be nutrient- and energy-dense.

 Kittens can start weaning from their mother’s milk at about three weeks old, and will be fully weaned onto solid foods at eight weeks old.
-You can start offering them tastes of kitten diet from the beginning of weaning – their mothers should be fed kitten food as soon as you know they are pregnant, until the kittens have been weaned.
+You can start offering them a taste of a kitten diet from the beginning of weaning – their mothers should be fed kitten food as soon as you know they are pregnant, until the kittens have been weaned.
 Pregnant and lactating cats also have higher nutrient and energy requirements than normal adult cats, so the kitten diet suits their additional needs.

 Judging how much to feed your kitten can be a difficult task, especially when they have such a fast growth rate.
 James Wellbeloved provide Kitten Feeding Guidelines on all bags of kitten food on our website, helping you to judge how much to feed your new pet.